 - 7. Vases will be provided by the Society, except where indicated.
-Exhibitors may use their own vases, if identical to the Society's vases. - 8.
+Exhibitors may use their own vases, if identical to the Society's vases.
+Floral foam is not allowed in any horticultural exhibits and may be used in Floral Art section only. - 8.
 Any horticultural exhibit must have been the property of and have been grown by the exhibitor for at least two months immediately preceding the Show.
 The Show Committee shall have the right to inspect the growing plant in the exhibitor's garden or allotment.
 This rule does not apply to floral art classes. - 9.
-All sections shall be open to all members, partners and children, except where otherwise stated. - 10.
+All sections shall be open to all members, partners and children, except where otherwise stated.
+All exhibitors should be paid up members on the day of the Show. - 10.
 Only people permitted by the Show Committee shall be allowed to remain during judging.
 Once staged, only Show Committee members can move items on the staging tables. - 11.
 Unless otherwise stated, each flower exhibit must be staged in one vase; one or more varieties may be used. - 12.
 In pot plant classes, unless otherwise stated, pots may be any size.
 All pots, and any plant labels, should be clean, plain and not display any branding.
 When plants are exhibited in pots they should be accompanied by saucers, in order to protect the show tables. - 13.
 Judges and the Show Committee have the authority to withhold prizes at their discretion. - 14.
 Where special awards are made for "Best Exhibit", they may only be given to an exhibit attaining a first prize and recommended by the judge. - 15.
-Where special awards are made, for highest points, they shall only be given where the exhibitor has attained a first prize in that section.
+Where special awards are made for highest points, they shall only be given where the exhibitor has attained a first prize in that section.
 In the event of a tie, the number of firsts awarded to each exhibitor will be taken into consideration. - 16.
 Judging of horticultural exhibits is governed by the rules of the Royal Horticultural Society.
 The Show will be judged in accordance with the 2016 edition of the RHS Horticultural Show Handbook. - 17.
 All floral art exhibits must be arranged in the exhibition hall on the morning of each Show unless otherwise stated in the schedule.
-Alcoves are provided approximately 81 cm high and 56 cm wide.
+Alcoves are provided approximately 81 cm high and 56 cm wide and deep.
+Drapes may be used.
 Table space will be up to 60cm in width for open staging. - 18.
 Complaints or protests must be made in writing to the Show Manager before 3.00 p.m. on the day of the Show.
 The Show Committee, whose decision shall be final, shall consider such protests. - 19.
 No exhibit may be removed before time of closing.
 Any exhibit not removed at the time of closing shall become the property of the Show Committee unless previous arrangements have been made. - 20.
-The Show Committee reserves the right to refuse to accept any entries from any exhibitor and to refuse admission to any show. - 21.
-Photographic entries maximum size 15 cm x 20 cm (approx. 8"x6") and all photographs to be unmounted and unframed.
+The Show Committee reserves the right to refuse to accept any entries from any exhibitor and to refuse admission to any show.

+21. Photographic entries - maximum size 15 cm x 20 cm (approx. 8"x6") and all photographs to be unmounted and unframed.